 One of the first things you'll hear during Orientation is the importance of building your network.
 Success, in this profession, is a balance between what you know, who you know, and knowing how to keep in contact with your network.
-The School of Cinematic Arts (SCA) Office of Student Industry Relations (SIR) is here to help you with this process.
-Staffed by industry professionals, SIR provides a broad range of professional development services as well as in-depth information about career growth, film festivals and distribution for your short films.
+The School of Cinematic Arts (SCA) Office of Industry Relations (IR) is here to help you with this process.
+Staffed by industry professionals, IR provides a broad range of professional development services as well as in-depth information about career growth, film festivals and distribution for your short films.

 Graduate Certificate of the Business of Entertainment Program

 This certificate program provides graduate-level education in various aspects of the business of film, television and new media.

 In conjunction with the USC Marshall School of Business, the School of Cinematic Arts offers four graduate courses each semester in specialized business topics such as entertainment marketing, film finance, agents/managers, producing and interactive media.
 The classes are all taught by top industry professionals, and are open to all graduate students at the university and undergraduate juniors and seniors.
 Qualified graduate students completing four classes in this program will receive a graduate certificate in the Business of Entertainment.

 Torrie Rosenzweig, Associate Director

 Attend our technical seminars, panel discussions, Industry Fair and weekly group meetings that offer résumé review, career planning, networking tips and gain access to the SCA Job Board, which is constantly updated with leads to employment and internship opportunities in film, television and interactive media.
 In addition, students can post their résumés on the board for prospective employers to search.
 Information about our meeting times, panel discussions and events is available on the SCA site.
 E-mails are also sent directly to students, so please read your SCA e-mail.

 Festivals and Distribution

 Sandrine Cassidy, Director